Alternative fixed income: Trends and opportunities

 Different needs, different strategies

-In this table we compare different Aegon AM strategies within the alternative fixed income spectrum.
-It is important to note that the scores on the different dimensions can (and will) shift over time and that the assessment is sometimes based on qualitive instead of quantitative measures (the sustainable financing column being an example).
+In the table below we compare different Aegon AM strategies within the alternative fixed income spectrum.
+It is important to note that the scores on the different dimensions can (and will) shift over time and that the assessment is sometimes based on qualitive instead of quantitative measures (the sustainable financing column in Table 2 being an example).
 Capital charges are determined with the standard formula of the Solvency II regulations.

 Comparing different alternative fixed income strategies